ivoa/IvoaDocViewSite/README.md

 Current Status
 --------------

 This is still in the proof of concept stage, so there are many faults.
+Mostly because not all the transformations below have been implemented yet.

+The result of running the process is available in [GitHub Pages](https://ivoa.github.io/IvoaDocViewSite)

+### Transformations

+The desired transformations to make the documents more "readable" online are
+* remove some of the front matter from each document
+* have a single bibliography
+* redo citation links to other standards as internal URLs